Cllr David Ainslie

 I have been actively involved with the Uppingham Hopper Bus and you will often see me acting as a volunteer driver.
 I have lived in Uppingham for over 30 years raising my children here with my wife Sheena.
 You will no doubt have seen us around the town, often with one or more of our six grandchildren and our family bond is what motivates me to wish to serve as a Town Councillor.

 I feel very fortunate to have been able to live in Uppingham and I want the same opportunities for my own children and grandchildren.
 This does mean, however, that we need to ensure that we have enough facilities available to keep our town viable as a place to live, work and play.
 We face some massive challenges as a town, not least the planned development of 14,000 new homes in Corby just six miles to the south of us.
 This will act as a magnet to families who can't find suitable homes in Uppingham and we need to provide opportunities for our families to stay and be a part of our Uppingham community.
 I have therefore been pleased to be a part of the team looking to create a Trust to build some truly affordable homes in Uppingham.

-I also serve on the Finance and General Purposes Committee and the Staffing Committee for the Council as well as participating in the Neighbourhood Plan Advisory Group through my community connections
+I also serve as Vice-chair of Finance and General Purposes Committee as well as participating in the Neighbourhood Plan Advisory Group through my community connections

 - 22 Lime Tree Avenue

 - 01572 821232